2010 Georgia state elections

 A general election was held in the U.S. state of Georgia on November 2, 2010.
 All of Georgia's executive officers were up for election as well as a United States Senate seat, all of Georgia's thirteen seats in the United States House of Representatives and all seats in both houses of the Georgia General Assembly.
 Primary elections were held on July 20, 2010.
 Primary runoffs, necessary if no candidate wins a majority of the vote, were held on August 10, 2010.
 General runoffs were held on November 30, 2010.

+In the 2010 general election in Georgia, Republican candidates won all statewide executive offices, the U.S. Senate seat up for election, majorities in both state legislative chambers, and eight out of 13 U.S. House seats.